corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 A data race does not mean you might read a "stale" value.
 It means the compiler is allowed to do anything like tear a write in half and reorder it.

+And you can't wave this away as a harmless race that happens to work out.
+As Raph Levien notes in [With undefined behavior, anything is possible](https://raphlinus.github.io/programming/rust/2018/08/17/undefined-behavior.html):

+> It used to be thought that data races could be classified into "benign" and dangerous categories, but research strongly suggests that the former category doesn't exist.

+In other words, every data race is a real bug!
+And because it's Undefined Behavior, the symptom can show up far away from the cause and much later, in the form of a corrupted value, a crash, or a security hole that only appears under heavy load.

 For example, here are two threads incrementing the same counter:

 ```rust